KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-2.md

 AWS Health Dashboard – Your Account

 - Previously called AWS Personal Health Dashboard (PHD)
-- AWS Account Health Dashboard provides aler ts and remediation guidance when AWS is experiencing events that may impact you.
+- AWS Account Health Dashboard provides alerts and remediation guidance when AWS is experiencing events that may impact you.
-- While the Service Health Dashboard displays the general status of AWS services, Account Health Dashboard gives you a personalized view into the performance and availability of the AWS ser vices underlying your AWS resources.
+- While the Service Health Dashboard displays the general status of AWS services, Account Health Dashboard gives you a personalized view into the performance and availability of the AWS services underlying your AWS resources.
 - The dashboard displays relevant and timely information to help you manage events in progress and provides proactive notification to help you plan for scheduled activities.
 - Can aggregate data from an entire AWS Organization